-Spellings
+Spellings L

-- Spelling is taught through pattern investigation. - Year groups have been doing this for a while now and we are seeing the children becoming more successful with this. - We issue a spelling/handwriting sheet on a Thursday which is submitted on the following Tuesday. - Due to the nature of UKS2, we also do learn the Year 5 and 6 Spelling words as these are important for the end of year 6 assessments.
+- Spelling home learning will be handed out weekly.
+The children will also complete weekly SCODE lessons as past of the SPAG curriculum. - Due to the nature of UKS2, we also do learn the Year 5 and 6 Spelling words as these are important for the end of year 6 assessments.
 You can find these online or on Google Classroom. - Appropriate interventions are put in place for children who require support in this area.